-I am a researcher and lecturer at the Erasmus Happiness Economics Research Organization (EHERO) of the Erasmus University Rotterdam, and I serve on the board of directors of the International Society for Quality-of-Life Studies (ISQOLS) and the scientific board of the Happiness Research Organisation.
+I am a senior researcher at the Erasmus Happiness Economics Research Organization (EHERO) and an assistant professor at the Department of Applied Economics of the Erasmus University Rotterdam.
+In addition, I serve as an associate editor (economics) for the Journal of Happiness Studies, and as a member of the board of directors of the International Society for Quality-of-Life Studies (ISQOLS) and the scientific board of the Happiness Research Organisation (HRO).
+I have worked with various organizations and municipalities on improving the happiness of employees and citizens.
+I coordinate the minor Economics of Well-Being, teach in the Seminar Behaviour, Health and Wellbeing, and supervise master's theses.

 More information about my professional activities is available in my cv.